Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 Implementation and Growth

 Successful implementation requires investment in staff training and development to maximize sales opportunities while maintaining sensitivity to grieving families.
-This includes product knowledge training, sales technique development appropriate for grief-sensitive situations, and ongoing customer service excellence programs.
+This includes product knowledge training, sales techniques appropriate for grief-sensitive situations, and ongoing customer service excellence.

-Regular evaluation ensures cemetery funding and revenue strategies remain effective and adapt to changing conditions and opportunities.
+Regular evaluation ensures funding and revenue strategies remain effective.
+Essential metrics include:

 - Total revenue growth year-over-year across all services